indimail/indimail-virtualdomains/.github/README-indimail.md

 qmail-lspawn and qmail-rspawn can do multiple concurrent deliveries.
 The default concurrency limit is 5 for local deliveries and 10 for remote deliveries.
 These can be increased upto a maximum of 500 by setting it in the control files <b>concurrencylocal</b> for local deliveries and <b>concurrencyremote</b> for remote deliveries.
 These two (like any other indimail control files) lie in <u>/etc/indimail/control</u> directory.
 These concurrency limits are inherited by each of the indimail's multiple queues.
 Additionally indimail allows you to have queue specific concurrency limits. e.g. You can have the control files <b>concurrencyl.queue2</b>, <b>concurrencyr.queue2</b> for setting concurrency specific to <u>/var/indimail/queue/queue2</u>.

+## Setting Environment Variables

+indimail-mta can be fine tuned, configured using environment variables (> 200) of them.
+There are many methods of setting them.

+1. Setting them in variables directory.
+All indimail services are configured as supervised services in <u>/service</u> directory.
+Each of these services has a directory named variables.
+In the variables directory, you just need to create a file and that creates an environment variable.
+The name of the environment variable is the filename and the value of the environment variable is the content of the file.
+An empty file, removes the environment variable.
+As an exercise, explore the directory <u>/service/qmail-smtpd.25/variables</u>
+2. Using control files from.envrules, fromd.envrules, rcpt.envrules, auth.envrules - These are control files used by programs like qmail-smtpd, qmail-inject.
+They match on the sender or recipient address.
+Here you can set or unset environment variables for a sender, recipient or any regular expression to match multipler sender or recipients.
+To know these environment variables, read the man pages for qmail-stmpd, qmail-inject, spawn-filter.
+3. Using control file domainqueue - This can be used to set environment variable for any recipient domain.
+Read the man page for qmail-smtpd, qmail-inject.
+4. Using environment directory <u>/etc/indimail/control/defaultqueue</u> - This is just like the supervise <b>variables</b> directory.
+The environment variables configured in this directory get used when calling qmail-inject, sendmail for injecting mails into the queue.
+Read the man page for qmail-inject.
+5. Using environment directory <u>$HOME/.defaultqueue</u> - This is just like the supervise <b>variables</b> directory.
+The environment variables configured in this directory get used when calling qmail-inject, sendmail for injecting mails into the queue.
+Here $HOME refers to the home directory of the user.
+Read the man page for qmail-inject.
+6. Nothing prevents a user from writing a shell script to set environment variables before calling any of indimail-mta programs.
+If you are familiar with UNIX, you will know how to set them.

 ## Notes

 Currently queueX/info/split/<u>inode</u> serves two purposes: first, it records the envelope sender; second, its modification time is used to decide when a message has been in the queue too long.
 In the future queueX/info/split/<u>inode</u> may store more information.
 Any non-backwards-compatible changes will be identified by version numbers.